A Dynamic Mode Decomposition Extension for the Forecasting of Parametric Dynamical Systems: Methods

+We dedicate this section to a brief introduction to Dynamic Mode Decomposition \RA{and some of its variants already introduced in the literature, in order of providing an algorithmic overview to the reader.
+The original algorithm, even if slightly modified, is indeed the backbone of the parametric extension here presented.
+We specify moreover the capability to exploit the introduced approach also with DMD variants, extending the possibility of applications.}\\

-DMD is a data driven method for the analysis of dynamical systems.
+DMD is a data-driven method for the analysis of dynamic systems.
 We provide a brief introduction to the general technique in order to make the extension described in \cref{sec:methods} more clear to the reader.
+We consider a time-dependent vector function $\RA{x(t)} \in \mathbb{R}^\spacedim$ and we call $\matr{x}_{\RA{t^k}}$ the \emph{snapshot} of the vector quantity of interest collected ad time instant $t^k$.
+We seek an operator $\matr{A} \in \mathbb{R}^{\spacedim \times \spacedim}$ such that: